Onto-Med/top-deployment/README.md

 ## State of the Project
 The TOP Framework is currently under heavy development.
 Do not use it in a production environment!

+A public demo instance is available at: https://top.imise.uni-leipzig.de

 ## Usage
 See https://onto-med.github.io/top-deployment.